-Excused absences are those where the student was on official school business or when the absence was due to one of the following reasons and the student brings a written statement upon his/her return to school from the parent, guardian, person in loco parentis, or appropriate government agency stating such reason:
+Excused absences are those where the student was on official school business or when the absence was due to one of the following reasons and the student brings a written statement upon his/her return to school from the parent, guardian, person in loco parentis, or appropriate government agency stating such reason within five (5) school days from the absence date:

-- 1. The student's illness or when attendance could jeopardize the health of other students; - 2.
+- 1. The student's illness or when attendance could jeopardize the health of other students.
+A maximum of six (6) such days are allowed per semester unless the condition(s) causing such absences is of a chronic or recurring nature, is medically documented, and approved by the principal; - 2.
 Death or serious illness in their immediate family; - 3.
 Observance of recognized holidays observed by the student's faith; - 4.
 Attendance at an appointment with a government agency; - 5.
-Exceptional circumstances with prior approval of the principal; - 6.
-To participate in a FFA, FCCLA, or 4-H sanctioned activity; - 7.
-To participate in the election poll workers program for high school students; - 8.
-To serve as a page for a member of the General Assembly; - 9.
-To visit his/her parent or legal guardian who is a member of the military and has been called to active duty, is on leave from active duty, or has returned from deployment to a combat zone or combat support posting.
+Attendance at a medical appointment; - 6.
+Exceptional circumstances with prior approval of the principal; - 7.
+Participation in a FFA, FCCLA, or 4-H sanctioned activity; - 8.
+Participation in the election poll workers program for high school students; - 9.
+To visit his/her parent or legal guardian who is a member of the military and has been called to active duty, is on leave

+- from active duty, or has returned from deployment to a combat zone or combat support posting.
 The number of additional excused absences shall be at the discretion of the superintendent or designee. - 10.
-For purposes pre-approved by the school administration such as visiting prospective colleges, to obey a subpoena, or to attend an appointment with a government agency. - 11.
-Absences granted, at the superintendent's discretion, to seventeen (17) year-old students who join the Arkansas National Guard while in the eleventh grade to complete basic training between grades eleven (11) and twelve (12). - 12.
-Absences for students excluded from school by the Arkansas Department of Health during a disease outbreak because the student has an immunization waiver or whose immunizations are not up to date.
+Absences granted, at the superintendent's discretion, to seventeen (17) year-old students who join the Arkansas National Guard while in the eleventh grade to complete basic training between grades eleven (11) and twelve (12). - 11.
+Absences for students excluded from school by the Arkansas Department of Health during a disease outbreak because the student has an immunization waiver or whose immunizations are not up to date. - 12.
+Absences due to conditions related to pregnancy or parenting, including without limitation: labor, delivery, and recovery; prenatal and postnatal medical appointments; the illness or medical appointment of a child belonging to a parent who is enrolled at a District school.